Devaio/help_request/README.md

-###Meteor App for Requesting Teacher Help
+#Meteor App for Requesting Teacher Help
-#in a classroom setting
+in a classroom setting
-It updates in realtime
+to update in realtime

-To do:
+##To do:
 1. Get click and check events working concurrently
 2. Github Oauth social login
 3. Port to phone using Phonegap